MiyaChoi4896/Jamming/ReadMe.txt

 - subtract the distance, use that to calculate a percentage of the radius have a percentage bar along the line between devices showing either percentage jammed or percentage that get through

+#change the percentage bar to datarate in kb/s

 have a drop down that lets you send a massage from one device to another

 Send a message from <select device> to <select device>